mohesu/combine-with-context/README.md

 - Handles large projects efficiently with progress notifications and error handling.
 - Designed for reliability, traceability, and ease of use in production environments.

-A robust, feature-rich way to export code context to a markdown file (`paste.md`) or zip file `context.zip` (for agent mode) for AI/LLM workflows, with advanced filtering, .gitignore support, history/undo, file tree/analysis, content compression, symlink handling, and full customization.

-## Features

 - **Multi-select**: Select any files and/or folders in VS Code Explorer.
-- **Re-save/Update last output**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselecting files.
-A single **Update last output** command determines which format to rebuild based on your most recent save.
+- **Re-save/Update last output**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselection files.
 - **LLM-friendly Markdown**: Each file block is clearly marked (with path, code block, timestamp); optional file tree and type-wise analysis.
 - **Smart filtering**: Excludes binary files, images, large/empty files, and recognizes `.gitignore`.
 - **Content compression**: Minifies code (trim whitespace, remove comments for JS/TS, Python, CSS) when enabled.